jcn2001/BikeShare/README.md

 # BikeShare
-This is my code for the Kaggle Bike Share project
+code for the Kaggle Bike Share project